SpaceVim/SpaceVim/docs/documentation.md

 ### Managing projects

-Projects in SpaceVim are managed by vim-projectionist and vim-rooter, vim-rooter will find the root of the project when a `.git` directory or a `.projections.json` file is encountered in the file tree.
+SpaceVim will find the root of the project when a `.git` directory or a `.project_alt.json` file is encountered in the file tree.

 project manager commands start with `p`: